- Home

 Public Safety Fee

-Of the many services that the City of Veneta provides its citizens through property taxes, public safety services is the one most likely to come to mind.
-However, city property taxes also pay for parks, city administration, community planning, and some construction debt.
-Public safety services receive the lion’s share of city property taxes—generally fluctuating between 52% and 59% over the last ten years.
-As public safety services command more property tax revenue, other city services receive less property tax support.
+Of the many services that the City of Veneta provides its citizens through property taxes, public safety services are the one most likely to come to mind.
+However, city property taxes also pay for parks, city administration, community planning, and construction debt.
+Public safety services receive the lion’s share of city property taxes, currently capped at 50% of the City's annual property tax income.
+Before 2021, when the public safety fee was established, public safety services generally fluctuated between 52% and 59% of overall property tax income.
+As costs for officers and equipment continued to rise, public safety services continually commanded more and more property taxes year after year, while other city services continued to receive less property tax support.

 In 2015, the City started directing Zumwalt Campground fees to the public safety services budget.
-Additionally, the emergency reserve had declined roughly $150,000 to a Fiscal Year 2015-16 Ending Fund Balance of $271,251, an amount $110,000 below the City’s ending fund balance reserve policy of having four months of operating expenses plus $100,000.
+Additionally, the emergency reserve had declined to $110,000 below the City’s ending fund balance reserve policy to maintain four months of operating expenses plus $100,000.

-Over the subsequent two years the City directed two more revenue streams to the public safety services budget: City marijuana sales taxes in 2016, and State marijuana sales taxes in 2017.
+Over the subsequent two years, the City directed two more revenue streams to the public safety services budget: City marijuana sales taxes in 2016, and State marijuana sales taxes in 2017.
 This helped to stabilize the eroding emergency reserve.
 Meanwhile, internet franchise fee revenues dropped by half from over $50,000 to roughly $25,000.
-The Law Enforcement Fund’s emergency reserve is now $197,000 below what it should be to meet the City’s reserves policy—nearly double the deficit from six years ago.
-See Attachment 1 for this Ending Fund Balance trend.
+At that time, the Law Enforcement Fund’s emergency reserve was $197,000 below what it should be to meet the City’s reserves policy—nearly double the deficit from six years prior.

-The City’s public safety services funding strategy is not sustainable in the face of diminishing fee revenue and the consistent use of emergency reserves.
-A more stable funding source is needed to stabilize public safety service funding for the future.
-A public safety fee as part of the City’s monthly utility bill could provide that stability and make the City’s public safety services funding sustainable.
+The City’s public safety services funding strategy was not sustainable in the face of diminishing fee revenue and the consistent use of emergency reserves.
+A more stable funding source was needed to stabilize public safety service funding for the future.
+On July 12, 2021, Veneta City Council passed Ordinance 562, establishing a public safety fee to be reviewed annually as part of the City's budget process.
+Council then passed Resolution No. 1334 on September 13, 2021, establishing the rate of $4.00 per month to become effective on January 2022's City utility billing statements.
+The City's policy was to cap the percentage of property taxes going towards public safety services to 50%, and to use the public safety fee to cover the gap left in funding to allow property taxes to support additional city services.

 View all the rates included on your monthly utility bill.